ruspen/Tetris/README.md

 Decomposition levels:
 * 0 Tetris
-* 1 OrbitalityGame.SceneModules (Has a scene controller that activates all the necessary modules)
+* 1 Tetris.SceneModules (Has a scene controller that activates all the necessary modules)
-* 1 OrbitalityGame.GlobalModule
+* 1 Tetris.GlobalModule
-* 1 OrbitalityGame.GameModule (access through IGameController)
+* 1 Tetris.GameModule (access through IGameController)
-* 2 OrbitalityGame.GameModule.GameUIModule (access through IGameUIController)
+* 2 Tetris.GameModule.GameUIModule (access through IGameUIController)

 # State Machine
 During row deletion, we invoke the visualization of scores.
 Before the animation works, using the State Machine, we get the data of the current score and change the necessary parameter.